googlefonts/gf-docs/VerticalMetrics/README.md

 By changing these values, the line height will be increased in MS applications.
 This is can lead to very loose line heights if the bbox is exceedingly tall.
 This mainly occurs in families featuring Vietnamese, Devanagari and Arabic or other tall scripts.
 To counteract this, we enable [Use Typo Metrics](https://www.microsoft.com/typography/otspec/os2.htm#fss) and set the Typo values to match the previous Win values.
 By swapping the sets, we should retain the previous line heights in Windows as well as remove the clipping.

 ### 5. [Use_Typo_Metrics](https://www.microsoft.com/typography/otspec/os2.htm#fss) must be enabled
 This will force MS Applications to use the Typo values instead of the Win values.
 By doing this, we can freely set the Win values to avoid clipping and control the line height with the typo values.
 It has the added benefit of future line height compatibility.
 When a new script is added, we simply change the Win values to the new yMin and yMax, without needing to worry if the line height have changed.
-Note that the use_typo_metric flag is also called: fsSelection bit 7 because of its actual name in the OS/2 table:
+Note that the Use_Typo_Metric flag is also called: fsSelection bit 7 because of its actual name in the OS/2 table:

 <img width="378" alt="What it looks like with ttx" src="https://user-images.githubusercontent.com/12222436/119845011-359ca000-bf09-11eb-85b2-6eacdebedeac.png">